-- Once you submit your form, you will be notified of the date, time, and location of where you are to appear before the committee.
+- Once you submit your form, your confirmation will tell you what to do next.
 Readmission Committee hearings are usually scheduled on the Monday before classes begin on Wednesday.

 - The Readmission Committee members will have a copy of your appeal form to review and access to your complete UNA transcript.
 If you are a transfer student, your transcript from the prior institution(s) will also be available to members.